 How a technology storage expert, turned military weapon storage guru, is revolutionizing the way military armories store their weapons

 Tom Kubiniec got involved in military weapon storage in 2001 while running a technology storage company.
 He received a call from a client who asked if his storage company could store MP5s in one of its high-security laptop storage cabinets.
-He was intrigued, and as he looked further into military weapon storage, he found that there were serious concerns and difficulties.
-The military was moving to modular weapon systems.
-These weapon systems have a wide variety of removable optics and electronics (ACOGs, PEQs, etc.).
-Weapon storage systems, designed for traditional battle rifles (M16, M14, M4), simply were not up to the task of storing modern weapon systems with their modular components and parts.
+He was intrigued, and as he looked further into military weapon storage, he found that there were serious concerns and difficulties with the existing systems.
+The military was moving to modular weapon systems which leveraged a wide variety of attachable optics and electronics (ACOGs, PEQs, etc.).
+Weapon storage systems, designed for traditional battle rifles (M16, M14, M4), simply were not up to the task of storing these modern weapon systems with their modular components and parts.

-It seemed that the companies supplying these weapon storage solutions did not fully understand the challenges and requirements of a modern armory.
-Most manufacturers were reacting to military weapon system changes by simply adding new components and pieces to their current rack systems.
-The net result was that most of the weapon storage systems on the market became very complex and difficult to use.
+It seemed that the companies supplying these weapon storage solutions did not fully understand the challenges and requirements of the modern armory.
+Most manufacturers were reacting to military weapon system changes by simply adding new components and pieces to their existing rack systems.
+The net result was that most of the weapon storage systems on the market became very complex, non-adjustable and very difficult to use.

 Tom took a different approach.
 His storage company was fortunate to be located in southern California, with proximity to many military installations.
-Tom and his associates took every opportunity to visit these facilities to talk with the armorers and command about the challenges faced in a military going through a modernization initiative.
-They rapidly gained a great deal of experience in military armories and weapon storage.
+Tom and his associates took every opportunity to visit these facilities to talk with the armorers in command about the challenges faced in a military going through a modernization initiative.
+They rapidly gained a great deal of experience in military armories.
 SecureIt was created as a business to address the challenges associated with storage and organization of modern modular weapon systems.